 ELAINE HOWARD ECKLUND, Herbert S. Autrey Chair in Social Sciences, Professor of Sociology, and Founding Director, Religion and Public Life Program.
-Ecklund examines how individuals develop cognitive schema-ways of interpreting the world-that are at odds with institutions that constrain them.
-Her research addresses this theoretical topic in the areas of religion, immigration, science, and gender.
+Ecklund examines how individuals develop ways of interpreting the worldthat are at odds with institutions that constrain them and how they use these frameworks to enact social change.
+Her research addresses this theoretical topic in the areas of religion, immigration, race, science, and gender.
 Recently Ecklund's research has examined how scientists in eight different nations understand religion, ethics and gender.
 Ecklund's most recent book (with colleagues) is Secularity and Science: What Scientists Around the World Really Think about Religion, OUP, 2019.
 She received a PhD from Cornell University, where she was the recipient of the Graduate Student Baccalaureate Award for Academic Excellence and Community Service.
-Ecklund received the Rice University Charles O. Duncan Award for outstanding research and teaching achievement in 2013 and in 2018 gave Scotland's Gifford Lecture on Science and Religion.
+Ecklund received the Rice University Charles O. Duncan Award for outstanding research and teaching achievement in 2013 and in 2018 gave Scotland's Gifford Lecture on Science and Religion and has served as President of the Society for the Scientific Study of Religion.